dotnet/docs-maui/docs/fundamentals/accessibility.md

 AutomationProperties.SetHelpText(button, "Tap to toggle the activity indicator");
 ```

-On some platforms, for edit controls such as an `Entry`, the `HelpText` property can sometimes be omitted and replaced with placeholder text.
+On some platforms, for edit controls such as an <xref:Microsoft.Maui.Controls.Entry>, the `HelpText` property can sometimes be omitted and replaced with placeholder text.
 For example, "Enter your name here" is a good candidate for the `Entry.Placeholder` property that places the text in the control prior to the user's actual input.

 ### LabeledBy

 > [!IMPORTANT]
 > The `AutomationProperties.LabeledBy` attached property has been superseded by bindings.
 For more information, see [SemanticProperties: Description](#description).

 The `AutomationProperties.LabeledBy` attached property allows another element to define accessibility information for the current element.
-For example, a `Label` next to an `Entry` can be used to describe what the `Entry` represents.
+For example, a `Label` next to an <xref:Microsoft.Maui.Controls.Entry> can be used to describe what the <xref:Microsoft.Maui.Controls.Entry> represents.
 This can be accomplished in XAML as follows:

 ```xaml
 <Label x:Name="label" Text="Enter your name: " />